In statu nascendi is a Latin phrase and means “in a state of being born”.

 Modernist writers started this trend.
 You’ll see it in Katherine Mansfield’s short stories.
 A character’s backstory is kept right off the page.
 To the reader, it seems as if they have just been born.

-Even more significantly, it seems this way to the narrator, as well.
+In effect, the narrator gives us nothing outside what’s happening right now.
 All our impressions of this character come from these particular events in the limited time scale of this particular story, with no flash backs, no flash forwards, and with no commentary about how they got here, or how everything turned out 20 years later.

 In statu nascendi characterisation is the preferred mode for the contemporary short story reader, who expects brevity and conciseness.
 This zero-backstory mode of characterisation is best explained if we look at what stories typically came before.